markosbahgat/Softec-Task/README.md

 ## Getting started

-First of all clone the project by typing the following commend in the terminal:
+First of all clone the project by typing the following command in the terminal:

 ```sh
 git clone https://github.com/markosbahgat/Softec-Task.git